Compliance is a big deal in the world of text marketing. Here's a step-by-step guide. We highly recommend reading it before sending any messages.

 - Noting that recipients could incur message and data charges

-How We Simplify Compliance
+How We Simplify Your Compliance

 We want to help you remain TCPA compliant, so as a simple reminder when it comes to text marketing, it’s imperative that the recipient of the message has given you prior express written consent in response to a clear and conspicuous disclosure that they are agreeing to receive (a) marketing/promotional messages from you (b) sent by an autodialer and (c) their agreement to receive the message is not conditioned on any purchase.
-Fortunately, we provide you with tools to make sure you can easily obtain TCPA-compliant express consent if you choose to secure consent from your customers via the Simple Texting platform.
+Fortunately, we provide you with tools to help you obtain TCPA-compliant express consent if you choose to secure consent from your customers via the Simple Texting platform.

 This message does not ask contacts to confirm their consent—because they should have already given it to you.
 It simply includes the necessary disclosures required by the CTIA.